JuliaLang/julia/JuliaLowering/README.md

 * Build new scope with table of renames
 * Resolve the body with the new scope, applying the renames

+### Intermediate forms used in lowering

+* `local-def` - flisp code explains this as
+  - "a local that we know has an assignment that dominates all usages"
+  - "local declaration of a defined variable"

+There's also this comment in https://github.com/JuliaLang/julia/issues/22314:

+> mark the [...] variable as local-def, which would prevent it from getting Core.Boxed during the closure conversion it'll be detected as known-SSA

+But maybe that's confusing.
+It seems like `local-def` is a local which lowering asserts is "always defined" / "definitely initialized before use".
+But it's not necessarily single-assign, so not SSA.

 ### Lowered IR